usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/Motivation/Motivation.md

 Typical applications of Rascal are:

-*  Refactoring of Java source code.
-*  Analyzing PHP code.
-*  Searching for buffer overflows in C code.
-*  Analyzing the version history of a large software project.
+*  Empirical methods in Software Engineering research: metrics, statistics, impact analysis
-*  Implementing a _domain-specific language_ (DSL) for describing games or business processes.
+*  Design and Implementing of _domain-specific languages_ (DSLs);
+*  Design and Implementing of Programming Languages;
 *  Writing compilers.
+*  Construction of Software Refactorings, ad-hoc or reusable;
+*  Analyzing Legacy Software: Reverse-engineering
+*  Renovating Legacy Software: Re-engineering
+*  Software Verification
+*  Model Driven Engineering: model-to-code, code-to-model, model verification, test code generation
+*  Debugging

 All these cases involve a form of meta-programming: software programs (in a wide sense) are the objects-of-interest that are being analyzed, transformed or generated.
+More often than not, other sources of information (other than source code) are applied in metaprogramming.
-Rascal can be applied in domains ranging from compiler construction and implementing domain-specific languages to constraint solving and software renovation.
+Rascal is very generic: it can be applied in domains ranging from compiler construction and implementing domain-specific languages to constraint solving and software renovation.

 Since representation of information is central to the approach, Rascal provides a rich set of built-in data types.
 To support extraction and analysis, parsing and advanced pattern matching are provided.